danielfinnerty/pands-project/README.md

 ## Introduction

-This project is for demonstrating the ability to analyse the Fisher Iris data set using Python through both recently learned knowledge and research.
+This project is for demonstrating the ability to analyse the Fisher Iris data set using Python, through both recently learned knowledge as part of the module and further research.
 In addition to the Python program (analysis.py), the Jupyter notebook outlines reasoning for certain coding, discussions of outputs, and references for any external material used.

 ## Tasks
 - Week 1